 Many international students studying in the United States will find that expenses can add up!
 With tuition, books, transportation, and living expenses, many international students may soon realize that they cannot financial support their educational studies entirely on their own.
 However, don't let this deter your dream of getting an education in the United States.
 That's where private student loans come in!
 Private student loans are available to international students to help cover these costs while studying in the US.

-Almost all international students must have a US co-signer in order to apply for a student loan.
+Most international students must have a US co-signer in order to apply for a student loan.
 Although there are small no co-signer loan programs at a few select schools, almost all international students will require a co-signer.
 A co-signer is legally obligated to repay the loan if the borrower fails to pay.
 Often times, the cosigner is a close friend or relative that can assist in getting credit since most international students cannot receive credit on their own.
 That co-signer must be a US citizen or permanent resident, with good credit, who has lived in the US for the past two years.
 If you do not have a cosigner see if you're eligible for a no cosigner loan.

 You can begin the loan application simply by doing a loan comparison that will allow you to choose the lender best suited for you.
 To make the process go as quickly as possible, you and your co-signer will need to complete the entire online application thoroughly.
 Initial credit approval or denial is very quick and typically takes 2-6 weeks from initial approval.